 My name is Dez, I go by the artist name of Loveartpix.
 I am a family man born and raised in the city of Manchester.

 A creative artist, diagnosed with bipolar in my late twenty’s & in the more recent years autism.
-I am very strong on breaking the stigma around mental illness and helping others.
+I am very strong on breaking the stigma around mental illness, autism and helping others.

 I started using a free editing app on my phone one day when I was in a state of mania and found it helped me focus on one individual subject.
 This eventually became a pattern to which I turned to daily and I believe it helps me channel my thoughts into one subject and not go down a rabbit hole of negativity.

-I feel that creating art and editing on my phone has gave me a tool which really helps me stabilise my fluctuating moods or something to turn to when this happens.
+I feel that creating art and editing on my phone has gave me a tool which really helps me stabilise my fluctuating moods and gives me something to turn to when this happens.

 I am a strong believer in helping others and have helped raise money by donating artwork to many different charities.
 Through my art donations I have built up many good relationships with different organisations and also become an advocate for the NSPCC.